 - Sexual-or gender-based harassment

 At UNC, discrimination and harassment based on age, color, creed, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, and veteran status is prohibited.

 For more information about UNC’s policy on gender-based violence and harassment, please see UNC’s Policy on Prohibited Discrimination, Harassment and Related Misconduct Including Sexual and Gender-Based Harassment, Sexual Violence, Interpersonal Violence and Stalking.

 How to contact the GVSCs

-You may email the GVSCs to set up an appointment.
-Cassidy or Holly will respond to your email within 24 hours or the next business day.
+You may email Holly to set up an appointment.
+Holly will respond to your email within 48 hours or 2 business days.